ravivyas84/go-blog/posts/hey-com-the-craft-of-simplicity-and-opinions.md

 > **A platform, not a client**
 >
 > To make significant, meaningful upgrades to email, you need to build your own platform.
-That’s why HEY isn’t an app that sits on top of Gmail, Outlook, iCloud, Yahoo, etc. HEY is a full email service provider.
-You don’t use HEY to check your Gmail account, you use HEY to check your HEY account.
-It’s its own platform, and it’s all you’ll need.
+That's why HEY isn't an app that sits on top of Gmail, Outlook, iCloud, Yahoo, etc. HEY is a full email service provider.
+You don't use HEY to check your Gmail account, you use HEY to check your HEY account.
+It's its own platform, and it's all you'll need.
 >
 > **Start fresh**
 >
-> People’s first instinct is to bring their entire email history with them wherever they switch to a new email service.
-But that’s a major liability, and 99% of it is dead weight.
-HEY doesn’t import email from other services because we believe a fresh start is a blessing, not a curse.
+> People's first instinct is to bring their entire email history with them wherever they switch to a new email service.
+But that's a major liability, and 99% of it is dead weight.
+HEY doesn't import email from other services because we believe a fresh start is a blessing, not a curse.
 A moment to cut ties with the past and start again.
 A new house with new furniture, not one packed with all your old crappy stuff from college.

 Besides, there is long term advantage of not offloading any part of the experience to another service.
 But as I debate this point internally, I realize any step in this direction would have been a step away from simplicity.